Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks

-The threshold $\xi$ may have a significant impact on the semi-supervised learning scheme.
+\paragraph*{Finding a suitable threshold} The threshold $\xi$ may have a significant impact on the semi-supervised learning scheme.
 A too hard threshold, i.e., a $\xi \gtrapprox -1$, makes $S_\xi = \emptyset$, which would be equivalent to only performing supervised active learning.
 On the other hand, a too soft threshold, i.e., $\xi \lessapprox 0$, causes $S_\xi = U$, which could be suboptimal.
 We hypothesize that there exists an optimal threshold $\xi^*$ which yields the best performance for GPLA given the current state of the network.
 We find a proper $\xi$ by first performing GPLA using several candidate thresholds $\xi \in [-1, 0]$ and measuring the corresponding test accuracy of the network.
 We perform a $k$-NN ($k$ nearest neighbor) regression as a function of the threshold values and select the $\xi$ that gives the highest accuracy in the regression.
-Note that in principle one can use any other suitable regression model, instead of $k$-NN regression.
+Note that one may use any other suitable regression model instead of $k$-NN regression.

-\subsubsection{Experimental setup.}
+\paragraph*{Experimental setup}

 We train an $\mathrm{ANN1}_{n,e}$ network cumulatively on the data selected by a query strategy $A$.
 When a certain number $p$ of unlabeled objects are labeled by the oracle through the query strategy, the optimal threshold $\xi^*$ is found for the network by testing 100 uniformly distributed thresholds between -1 and 0.
 We apply the $k$-NN regression with $k=30$.
 While evaluating the thresholds, we also consider the number of erroneously labeled objects to investigate if the number of errors the algorithm makes changes depending on $\xi$.
 Given $\oxi$, we then employ GPLA to obtain the new test accuracy using $N = 150$.
 Training of GPLA is done in the cumulative mode.
 The number of examined labeled images $p$ is equal to $500$, $1000$, $2500$, $5000$, $10000$, $20000$, and $50000$, where there are $60000$ images in total.
 We choose the query strategy $A$ to be either $M$ or $R$.
 We use an $\mathrm{ANN1}_{100,1}$ network for the MNIST data set to evaluate the usefulness of GPLA.
-Further results on other data sets and models are reported in the supplemental.